Cyphrme/Coze/README.md

 ## Revoke
 A Coze key may be revoked by signing a self-revoke coze.
-A self-revoke coze has the field `rvk` with an integer value greater than `0`.
-Any JSON compatible, non-zero integer value may be used for `rvk` to denote key revocation.
-For example, the integer value "1" is suitable to denote revocation.
+A self-revoke coze has the field `rvk` with any value other than `0`.
+For example, the integer value `1` is suitable to denote revocation.
 A Unix timestamp of the time of revocation is the suggested value for `rvk`.

 ### Example Self Revoke